shvets/media-player/README.md

-# media-player
+# MediaPlayer

-Media Player library
+A description of this package.